 It is equally clear that the prophecy concerning the “assembling of the nations” associated with these signs

-in the heavens did not refer to the day of Jesus, for Christ Himself spoke of the future fulfillment of this prophecy.
+in the heavens did not refer to the day of Jesus, for Christ Himself spoke of the future fulfilment of this prophecy.
 Christ said that it would be fulfilled in the day of His second coming, when He would appear in the glory of the Father.
 Jesus completes His statement about these signs in the heavens with the following words:

 “And they shall see the Son of man coming in the clouds of heaven with power and great glory.”
 (5)